jaypeasee/rancid-tomatillos/README.md

 ## Setup Instructions:
   1. `Fork` [this repository](https://github.com/jaypeasee/rancid-tomatillos).
   1. `Clone` it down to your local machine with `git clone <your SSH Key>`.
-  1. Change into your directory with `cd rotten-tomatillos`
+  1. Change into your directory with `cd rotten-tomatillos`.
   1. Run `npm install` to compile the React application.
-  1. Run `npm start` to see the app running locally
+  1. Run `npm start` to see the app running locally.
-  1. Run `<your text editor> .` to see the code in your text editor
+  1. Run `<your text editor> .` to see the code in your text editor.
   1. To review all of the tests in your Terminal run `npm test`.

 ### User Experience: